0xPolygon/polygon-docs/docs/tools/wallets/metamask/add-polygon-network.md

     ![manual-3](../../../img/tools/wallet/metamask/manual-3.png)

-4. This will take you to a form with multiple fields where you'll need to enter the network configuration (as highlighted in [the table above](#add-the-polygon-network-manually)) for the network you're looking to add in your MetaMask wallet.
+4. This takes you to a form with multiple fields.
+Enter the network configuration (as highlighted in [the table above](#add-the-polygon-network-manually)) for the network you want to add to your MetaMask wallet.
 The following image shows the entries for PoS Amoy testnet.
-Fill in the network config, and select **Save**.
+Fill in the network config and select **Save**.

     ![manual-4](../../../img/tools/wallet/metamask/manual-4.png){width=50%}